ulsdevteam/pkp-adminNotificationManager/README.md

 # Administrator Notification Manager plugin for OJS

-This plugin disables email notification for all admin users, so they no longer recieve any email notifications from a journal after its creation.
+This plugin disables email notification for all admin users, so they no longer receive any email notifications from a journal after its creation.
 This is useful, for example, if the administrator account(s) are not responsible for editorial actions.

 ## Requirements